November 14th, 2016

 You are taking questions from the press for the first time since the election as I write this message to you, and I’m compelled to share the following as if I was at the presser and you had just called on me.

 Based on 2014 CDC statistics, about 58 Americans die from self-inflicted gunshot wounds every single day—a death toll nine lives greater than the deadliest mass shooting in U.S. history.
 Annually that’s 21,334 lives lost to suicide via a firearm.
 Comparatively just half as many Americans died by homicide via a firearm in that year, and only 18 Americans died in mass shootings in all of 2014 according to Mother Jones reporting.
-Imagine that at 12:00 noon tomorrow, 58 Americans simultaneously die by suicide via a firearm.
-Imagine that twenty four hours later it happens again—58 simultaneous suicides via a firearm occur at 12:00 noon.
+Imagine that at 12:00 noon tomorrow, 58 Americans, in front of the White House, simultaneously die by suicide via a firearm.
+Imagine that twenty four hours later it happens again—58 simultaneous suicides via a firearm occur at 12:00 noon in front of the White House.
 Twenty four hours later it happens yet again.

 Am I right to assume that if this slight and absurd modification to the details surrounding the daily tragedy of firearm inflicted suicide occurred in reality, that you would be compelled to say and do things to try to prevent suicide that you have yet to say or do?